GoogleCloudPlatform/cloud-builders-community/windows-builder/README.md

 ## Getting started

-If you are new to Google Cloud Build, we recommend you start by visiting the [manage resources page](https://console.cloud.google.com/cloud-resource-manager) in the Cloud Console, [learn how to enable billing](https://cloud.google.com/billing/docs/how-to/modify-project), [enable the Cloud Build API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com), and [install the Cloud SDK](https://cloud.google.com/sdk/docs/).
+If you are new to Google Cloud Build, we recommend you start by visiting the [manage resources page](https://console.cloud.google.com/cloud-resource-manager) in the Cloud Console, [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project), [enable the Cloud Build API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com), and [install the Cloud SDK](https://cloud.google.com/sdk/docs/).

 Grant Compute Engine permissions to your Cloud Build service account: